-Shauna C. Bryce, Esq. is a leading expert in career coaching and strategic resumes for lawyers.
+Shauna C. Bryce, Esq. is a leading expert in career development, career transition, and career portfolios for lawyers.

 - Maximizing their law school experience and ability to win legal or law-related employment at graduation,

 - Defining and achieving individual goals,

 - Creating and seizing opportunities, both short-term job and long-term career development opportunities,

 - Returning to law practice after personal hiatus or work in other fields,

 - Transitioning among practice areas or sectors (law firm to in-house, military to civilian, government to private, etc.), and